-The areas of the project site consist of Multi-Purpose Room Building (limited areas).
+The areas of the project site consist of Multi-Purpose Room (limited areas).
 Multipurpose Room is planned for renovation activities as part of a School Modernization project.

-The Project Site buildings are constructed with concrete and wood frames, with interior walls finished with either plaster, base cove and/or drywall/joint compound; interior ceilings finished either plaster, drywall/joint compound and/or acoustic ceiling tiles; interior floors finished with vinyl floor tile and/or ceramic tile; and exterior walls finished with stucco.
+The Project Site building is constructed with stucco and wood frames, with interior walls finished with either plaster, base cove and/or drywall/joint compound; interior ceilings finished either plaster, drywall/joint compound and/or acoustic ceiling tiles; interior floors finished with vinyl floor tile and/or ceramic tile; and exterior walls finished with stucco.